shaniphankar/PokeMLPrototype/README.md

    We first tried modifying the original repository jupyter notebook by making changes to incorporate noise.
 THe file can be found name the same as the orignal file.

-   The pokemon images that we used came from the musicmilif link https://github.com/musicmilif/Pokemon-Generator
+   The pokemon images that we used came from the musicmilif link https://github.com/musicmilif/Pokemon-Generator In our own version of the notebook, we assumed that the pokemon images were in a folder title Pokemon and used it directly without regex expressions.